TechsCode-Team/UltraEconomyWiki/features/money_on_death.md

 <br>

 ## Dropping as Item
 This will indicate if money should be dropped on the ground when the player die.
-It can be edited by clicking the Dispenser in the middle-right (Called `Dropping as Item`).
+It can be edited by clicking the Dispenser in the middle-right of the GUI (Called `Dropping as Item`).
 <br>

 ![Dropping as Item](https://i.imgur.com/Zz2eqvr.png)
 <br>

 ## Percentage
 This will indicate the percentage of player to lose money when he die.
-It can be edited by clicking the Minecart with Hopper in the middle-left (Called `Percentage`).
+It can be edited by clicking the Minecart with Hopper in the middle-left of the GUI (Called `Percentage`).
 <br>

 ![Percentage](https://i.imgur.com/o5vklMP.png)
 <br>

 ## Disable Mob Drops in Worlds
 This will allow you to completely disable Lose Money on Death in specific worlds.
-You can edit it by clicking the Grass Block in the bottom-left (Called `Disable LoseMoneyonDeath in Worlds`).
+You can edit it by clicking the Grass Block in the bottom-left of the GUI (Called `Disable LoseMoneyonDeath in Worlds`).
 <br>

 ![Disable Lose Money on Death in Worlds](https://i.imgur.com/yLlIQHI.png)